Checkmarx/Kotlin-SCP/src/m2-insecure-data-storage/README.md

 When the app receives a response from the back-end with the HTTP code 201, the function `createLocalAccount()` is called.
-As shown below, this function only add the username and password into the database:
+As shown below, this function only adds the username and password into the
+database:

 ```kotlin
 /**